 Give Canada recognized that the existing friendship between Turpin and Wright would provide the best foundation for the presentation of a proposal.
 Working behind the scenes, Give Canada provided strategic counsel that culminated in a pivotal lunch between the two men, on Wright’s turf at the Oak Bay Marina.
 A few weeks later, Wright called his friend Turpin to advise him that not only would he be donating the requested $10 million to the school, but he would add an additional $1 million for student scholarships.
 Wright’s $11 million gift remains the largest cash gift in the history of the University, and a wonderful example of how strategic marketing and teamwork can create exceptional results for clients.

 Give Canada’s final project at the University of Victoria was for the naming of the business school.
 After identifying Victoria entrepreneur Peter Gustavson as one of the most ideal prospects for the naming, Give Canada worked closely with the Associate Dean, Pat Elemans to facilitate a $10 million gift to the School of Business.
 Gustavson, founder of Custom House Global Foreign Exchange, sold his business in 2010 and made the donation soon after.
 As an exceptional and respected community and business leader, Gustavson’s association has helped the school refine its brand, moving it from a remarkable business school to a renowned centre of excellence for global business education.

 At the end of his tenure as President of U Vic in 2013, the U Vic Torch, U Vic’s Alumni Magazine, identified the three gifts facilitated by Give Canada as three key “Highlights from the Turpin Era.”

 I know Give Canada well.
 I would give the process 9 out of 10… I liked their direct approach.

-Dr. David Turpin – Former President and Vice Chancellor, University of Victoria
+Dr. David Turpin – President and Vice Chancellor, University of Alberta, Former President and Vice Chancellor, University of Victoria